Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ## Running Log

+11/11/25

+Okay, the inertia IS right.
+It looked like the inertias weren't setting correctly, but in reality, it was just Python not showing them because the values were so small.
+They ARE being calculated.
+They are just... itty bitty.
+The diameter of the branches is about a centimeter, and the density of the branch is 0.55 g/cm3, so consider that the entire 0.5m long branch is actually only, like, 27 grams total of mass.

+Using an implicit solver stabilized the crazy accelerations when no forces were involved.
+Hopefully that's a good sign onces there are forces on it.

 9/9/25:

 - [x] get the angles of each segment in the chain wrt the previous segment (or at least a first pass)